MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     ```plaintext
     I have the .NET 10 SDK installed.
 My project was written using .NET 8.
 Update the .csproj file for .NET 10 and ensure that the project builds correctly?
     ```

+    > **NOTE**: The ContosoDashboard application was developed using .NET 8.
+If the .NET 8 SDK isn't installed in your development environment, but you have the .NET 9 or .NET 10 SDK installed, the ContosoDashboard.csproj file must be updated to target the installed .NET version before you build and run the application.

+1. Ensure that you're using the correct database provider for your development environment.

+    If you're using a PC with an ARM processor for your development environment, you need to switch from SQL Server LocalDB to SQLite for local development.
+The following files are affected by this change:

+    - ContosoDashboard.csproj: Update the database provider package reference.
+    - Program.cs: Update the database context configuration.
+    - appsettings.json: Update the connection string.

+    You can use GitHub Copilot to update the your project files (ContosoDashboard.csproj, Program.cs, and appsettings.json).
+For example, to update the codebase for SQLite, enter the following prompt in the Chat view:

+    ```plaintext
+    My PC uses an ARM64 processor.
+I need you to update the codebase to use SQLite rather than SQL Server LocalDB.
+    ```

+    > **NOTE**: If you're using a PC with an x64 processor or a Mac, you can skip this step since SQL Server LocalDB works correctly in those environments.

 1. In the EXPLORER view, right-click **ContosoDashboard** and then select **Open in Integrated Terminal**.